Stability-AI/webui-stability-api/README.md

 The Stability API Extension for Automatic1111 WebUI is a tool that enables users to generate Stable Diffusion images via the Stability API instead of on a local GPU.

-The Stability API provides many models for use at cheap costs without having to own your own expensive GPU or worry about disk space!
+The Stability API provides many models for use at cheap costs without having to own your own expensive GPU or worry about disk space for large checkpoints.

 ## Features